betterscientificsoftware/bssw.io/Articles/Blog/2023-05-cise-rse-issues.md

-# Special Issue on the Future of Research Software Engineers in the United States: Special Issue in CiSE
+# The Future of Research Software Engineers in the United States: Special Issue in CiSE

 **Hero Image:**